trans-hues/trans-resist/README.md

 We are people who care about digital security, and who have devoted some part of our lives to keeping up to date with these things & teaching others how to stay safe, but _we are not experts._ Take all of this advice with a grain of salt, and always use your best judgement.

-We'd also like to recommend [From Beirut to Minneapolis](https://github.com/frombeirutwithlove/ProtestTips/blob/master/WhatToDo.md), a guide to general protest safety written by some trusted folks who're Lebanese protestors, activists, and technologists.
+We'd also like to recommend [From Beirut to Minneapolis](https://github.com/frombeirutwithlove/ProtestTips/blob/master/WhatToDo.md), a guide to general protest safety written by some trusted folks who're Lebanese protesters, activists, and technologists.
 We've adapted some of their advice here.

 ---